\textsc{The Three Hundred} project: The \textsc{Gizmo-Simba} run: results

 In \autoref{fig:4}, we show the BCG stellar mass--$M_{500}$ relations from all the uncontaminated halos in our 324 regions at $z=0$.
 Here, the BCG stellar masses are estimated at three different 3D apertures: 30 kpc (left), 50 kpc (middle) and $0.1\times R_{500}$ (right). \simba\ results are in green, \gadgetx\ in blue, and observations from \citet{Kravtsov2018} are shown as black stars.
 Errorbars enclose 16-84\% of the simulated values.

 Overall, there is broad agreement with the \citet{Kravtsov2018} data for both models, with a mild increase in BCG mass as a function of $M_{500}$.
 The general trends are very similar regardless of the chosen aperture.
 However, in detail there are some differences.
 Generally, \simba\ produces somewhat lower BCG masses, particularly at $M_{500} \lesssim 10^{14} M_\odot$.
 Also, \gadgetx's BCG masses show a clearly larger dispersion at a fixed halo mass bin.
-At all apertures, the BCG masses from \simba\ are in somewhat better agreement with the \cite{Kravtsov2018} data.
-It seems that both models predicts a little steeper slope for the relation $M_{BCG, 0.1\times R_{500}} - M_{500}$ than \cite{Kravtsov2018}, which could be because we are using 3D apertures, and the smallest halos should suffer the most projection effects.
+At all apertures, the BCG masses from \simba\ are in somewhat better agreement with the \cite{Kravtsov2018} data. \Romeel{To quantify aperture effects for 3D versus 2D,} we have checked the projection effect on the BCG masses within different apertures and find that the BCG mass increases are \Romeel{mostly less than} 20 per cent.
+This increase will not change the agreement with the BCG masses from \cite{Kravtsov2018}.
+It seems that both models predicts a slightly steeper slope for the $M_{BCG, 0.1\times R_{500}} - M_{500}$ relation than \cite{Kravtsov2018}, which could be caused by different amount of ICL contribution which will be studied in detail in Ca\~{n}as et al. 2022 (in prep.).

 As shown in \cite{Henden2020}, the clusters from \fable\ simulation have a systematically higher BCG stellar mass compared to observations (by $\sim$0.2-0.3 dex, which is still a significant improvement from \citealt{Puchwein2010}).
 The IllustrisTNG and C-EAGLE clusters (orange dashed line and orange circles in Fig. 5 of \citealt{Henden2020}, see also \citealt{Pillepich2018}) also possess significantly more massive BCGs than observed despite their more realistic galaxy sizes.
-Furthermore, \cite{Anbajagane2020} indicated that the BCG mass (within 100 kpc) from Magneticum is even higher than IllustrisTNG, while BAHAMAS seems to have a slightly lower stellar mass compared IllustrisTNG. \cite{Ragone-Figueroa2018} show that their BCG masses are in very good agreement with observations, which could be the improvement on the BH's cold and hot modes gas accretion compared to their previous result \citep{Ragone-Figueroa2013}.
+Furthermore, \cite{Anbajagane2020} indicated that the BCG mass (within 100 kpc) from Magneticum is even higher than IllustrisTNG, while BAHAMAS seems to have a slightly lower stellar mass compared IllustrisTNG. \cite{Ragone-Figueroa2018} show that their BCG masses are in very good agreement with observations, which could be the improvement on the BH's cold and hot modes gas accretion compared to their previous result \citep{Ragone-Figueroa2013}. \Romeel{In} comparison to these works, the BCG \Romeel{masses} in \simba\ \Romeel{seem somewhat more} realistic.